Do Go On - 369 - The Night Witches

 Really?

-Yeah, he gets really excited when I get the vacuum out.
+Yeah, it gets really excited when I get the vacuum out.

 It's very cute.